Hussi503/Interview-Questions/AWS/Ec2&general (61)/questions.md

 ### 🔹 Q45.
 If a web application experiences unpredictable traffic spikes, how would you configure Auto Scaling?
+In production, for unpredictable traffic, I avoid using only simple CPU-based scaling because CPU often reacts after the application is already under load.
+Instead, I use a combination of Target Tracking, Step Scaling, and proper application design.

+I configure the application behind an Application Load Balancer with an Auto Scaling Group spread across multiple Availability Zones.

+The ASG has a minimum capacity to handle normal traffic, a desired capacity based on average load, and a maximum capacity to protect against runaway scaling.

+For scaling, I primarily use Target Tracking Policies, for example maintaining average CPU around 50–60% or scaling based on ALB Request Count Per Target, which is a much better metric for web applications than CPU alone.

+If traffic increases rapidly, additional instances are launched automatically.
+For extreme spikes, I also configure Step Scaling so that if CPU exceeds a higher threshold, such as 80–85%, multiple instances are added in a single scaling event instead of one at a time.

 ### 🔹 Q46.
 In what scenario is Scheduled Scaling more appropriate than Dynamic Scaling?

+In production, I use Scheduled Scaling when the traffic pattern is predictable.
+If I already know that traffic will increase at a specific time every day, week, or month, it's better to scale the infrastructure before the traffic arrives instead of waiting for CloudWatch metrics to trigger Dynamic Scaling.

+For example, in one scenario, if an application receives heavy traffic every weekday between 9 AM and 11 AM, or during month-end processing, payroll generation, or a planned marketing campaign, I configure Scheduled Scaling to increase the desired capacity about 15–30 minutes before the expected traffic spike.

+This ensures the additional EC2 instances are already running and registered with the Application Load Balancer when users start accessing the application.
+After the peak period ends, another scheduled action reduces the desired capacity to optimize costs.

+However, I don't rely only on Scheduled Scaling.
+In production, I usually combine it with Target Tracking Auto Scaling

 ---

 # 🗄️ Database Administration

 ### 🔹 Q47.
 How do you install a Database on EC2?
 What are the prerequisites?

+In production, installing a database on an EC2 instance is generally not the preferred approach because AWS offers managed services like Amazon RDS and Amazon Aurora, which provide automated backups, patching, Multi-AZ high availability, monitoring, and easier maintenance.

+First, I provision an EC2 instance with the appropriate instance type, EBS storage, and operating system based on the database workload.

+I place the instance in a private subnet so it isn't directly accessible from the internet.

+The Security Group is configured to allow database traffic, such as 3306 for MySQL, 5432 for PostgreSQL, or 1433 for SQL Server, only from the application servers or a bastion host—not from 0.0.0.0/0

+I also ensure the VPC, route tables, NACLs, IAM role (if the database needs to access AWS services), DNS resolution, and KMS encryption for EBS volumes are configured correctly.

+After the infrastructure is ready, I install the required database software using the package manager or vendor installation media, initialize the database, configure the data directory on a dedicated EBS volume, enable automatic startup, and tune parameters such as memory allocation, connection limits, and logging based on the server capacity.

+I then create database users, enforce strong authentication, enable SSL/TLS if required, configure automated backups or EBS snapshots, and integrate monitoring using CloudWatch Agent or other monitoring tools.

 ### 🔹 Q48.
 How do you secure a Database running on EC2?